bfansports/CloudTranscode/README.md

 $> sudo docker run sportarc/cloudtranscode-prod TranscodeAssetActivity -A arn:aws:states:eu-west-1:XXXXXXXXXXXX:activity:OnDemandTranscodeAsset -C /usr/src/clientInterfaces/OnDemandTranscodeAssetClientInterfaces.php
 ```

 As you can see, you can create many SFN tasks.
-Each task is processed by the same activity code, but they are connected to different client applications using different Interface classes.
+Each task will execute the same activity code, but they are connected to different client applications using different Interface classes.
-This way you can have several sets of workers for all your applications.
-Each worker processing only certain tasks and hooked through to a different client application through custom interface classes.
+This way you can have several sets of workers for all your workflows and client applications.
+Each worker will be processing only certain tasks.
+They are hooked to different client applications using the custom interface classes.

 ## Input format